-As part of obtaining reasonable assurance about whether the Form MS-965 is free from material misstatement, we performed tests of the Borough of Coopersburg, Lehigh County's compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of amounts on the Form MS-965.
+As part of obtaining reasonable assurance about whether the Form MS-965 is free from material misstatement, we performed tests of the Township of Lower Macungie, Lehigh County's compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of amounts on the Form MS-965.
 However, providing an opinion on compliance with those provisions was not an objective of our engagement, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-However, we did note a matter that, while not required to be included in this report by Government Auditing Standards, has been included in the finding below:
+However, we did note matters that, while not required to be included in this report by Government Auditing Standards, have been included in the findings below: